ChandrakalaRatan/Restaurant-App/README.md

 # Restaurant Menu App
 ## Objective:
-##### Restaurant Menu App is simple web application developed as part of learning CRUD functionalities in Udacity Full Stack Nano Degree Programming.
-The objective of this app is to create, edit, delete and display list of many restaurants and their menus.
+##### Restaurant Menu App is a simple web application developed as part of learning CRUD functionalities in Udacity Full Stack Nano Degree Programming.
+The objective of this app is to create, edit, delete and display restaurants list and their menus.
 This application is created using python,Flask, SQLite.
 ## Requirements:
 1. Display list of Restaurants and their menus.
 2. Add, Edit and Delete Restaurants